fenago/ruby-programming/lab_guides/Lab_10.md

 applications; it’s preferred to XML not only for its superior bindings but also for its low visual noise and human readability.

-In the next chapter, we’re going to take a look at using authentication and authorization in Ruby and Rails applications.
+In the next lab, we’re going to take a look at using authentication and authorization in Ruby and Rails applications.